syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Enables or disables the state maintenance of DatePicker.
+Specify the enablePersistence to editor to DatePicker current model value to browser cookies for state maintains.